athombv/io.home-assistant/README.md

 - Connect a Home Assistant Light to Homey and then turn it on and off
-- Connect mutiple lights from Home Assistant to Homey and turn them on and off (confirm dynamic driver and device files) Connect a weather sensor (Aqara) and show the capabilities of Humidity, Pressure, Temperature and Battery level (note, show capabilities, values are yet not shown) (currently you cant read or get updates for their values due to missing code)
+- Connect mutiple lights from Home Assistant to Homey and turn them on and off (confirm dynamic driver and device files) Connect a weather sensor (Aqara) and show the capabilities and values of Humidity, Pressure, Temperature and Battery level
 - Added the capability to dim a light, change the temperature of said light
-- Added alarm capabilities and/or devices
+- Added alarm capabilities and corresponding device classes
+- Added a realtime event listener (listens to the event bus of Home Assistant)
+- Added code that pastes initial values in the capabilities, thus the are not empty / null value capabilities anymore
+- Added a switch-case statement for devices, aka entities, which have multiple capabilities.
+These are, for now, a light and a media_player device.
+-
-- Code for device Classes was added, needs more testing
+- Code for device Classes was added, needs more testing and refining
-- Code for icon selection was added, needs .svg icons in folder
+- Code for icon selection was added and .svg icons are being added one by one
+- Media players added, but there is an unresolved promise bug in the code (undefined is undefined but expecteda string)
+-

 ## To Do